1980 World Snooker Championship: First round

 The first round took place between 22 and 25 April, each match played over either two or three scheduled sessions as the best of 19 frames.
 Meo, Wych, Cliff Wilson, Ray Edmonds, and Jim Meadowcroft made their Crucible debuts.

-Steve Davis led Patsy Fagan 6–3 after their first session, and won 10–6.
-Fagan had led 2–0, but from 5–6 lost four of the following five frames.
-Meo was 5–4 ahead of Alex Higgins after their first session, and at 9–8 was a frame away from winning before Higgins took the last two frames with breaks of 77 and 62 to progress.
+Steve Davis led Patsy Fagan 6–3 after their first session and won 10–6.
+Fagan had led 2–0 but, from 5–6, lost four of the following five frames.
+Meo was 5–4 ahead of Higgins after their first session and, at 9–8, was a frame away from winning before Higgins took the last two frames with breaks of 77 and 62 to progress.
 Kirk Stevens compiled a break of 136 in the third frame against Graham Miles, missing the final black that would have made it an all-time championship record 143.
 After leading Miles 6–0 then 9–3 after the first two sessions, Stevens won 10–3.
 John Virgo won all six frames of his first session against Meadowcroft, with Meadowcroft winning two of the first three frames in the second session before being eliminated 2–10.